All Episodes

 So predictable.

-Um don't forget the robocalls.
+Oh, and don't forget the robocalls.

-If Tea Party wants to take you back to segregation.
+Yeah, Tea Party wants to take you back to segregation.

-How easy it is to make Americans, certain Americans believe that the election of a decent person will take them back to the days of segregation.
+how easy it is to make Americans, certain Americans, believe that the election Of a decent person will take them back to the days of segregation when, in fact, you know who the modern-day segregationists are, the Democrat Party of today.

-The Democrat Party is segregating everybody, every which way they can.
+The Democrat Party is segregating everybody every which way they can.

 Race, gender, sexual orientation, sexual surgery change, whatever they can come up with, whatever ways, whatever new groups of victims that they can invent and put people into, they are segregating and dividing people.

-The decision gives the Senate broad power to thwart future recess appointments, which they always had, by the way.
+A decision gives the Senate broad power to thwart future recess appointments, which they always had, by the way.

-But it did not go as far as some conservatives hoped, it says here in the politico, to undercut the president's ability to fill vacant executive branch posts and judicial slots.
+But it did not go as far as some conservatives hoped, it says here in the Politico, to undercut the president's ability to fill vacant executive branch posts and judicial slots.

 It was unanimous.

-It was nine zip.
+It was nine-zip.

-I mean, in a nutshell, the Supreme Court said Obama cannot decide when the Senate is and is not in session.
+In a nutshell, the Supreme Court said Obama cannot decide when the Senate is and is not in session.

 You know, Obama's not used to being told that he can't do something.

-I mean, this doesn't happen to the boy one new people don't tell him what he can and can't do like this.
+People don't tell him what he can and can't do like this.

 And this is nine to nothing.